 How Much Fiber is in Apple Juice?

-A 240 ml serving of apple juice usually contains just 0.2 to 0.5 grams of fiber.
-On the other hand, a medium-sized apple delivers about 4 grams of dietary fiber.
-This makes the whole apple a far superior choice for boosting your fiber intake
+A 240 ml of apple juice usually contains just 0.2 to 0.5 grams of fiber.
+On the other hand, a medium-sized apple contains about 4 grams of dietary fiber.
+This makes the whole apple a far optimal choice for boosting your fiber intake

 The amount of fiber in different varieties of apples is given below.